Outcome Indicator Framework

 One indicator, E7: Healthy Soils remains in development.
 Detail on progress made in the development of this indicator, including a link to a progress report which includes emerging findings can be found on the indicator page.

-There have been some specific changes to individual indicators after further consideration of their intended purpose, in order to better reflect alignment with 25 Year Environment Plan commitments and to deliver the insights required to support associated policy needs.
+A limited number of changes have been made to the indicator descriptions over the last year.
+These reflect feedback as well as further consideration and development of the indicators to ensure the most appropriate data are presented.
+There have also been some specific changes to individual indicators after further consideration of their intended purpose, in order to better reflect alignment with 25 Year Environment Plan commitments and to deliver the insights required to support associated policy needs.

 Assessment